-Ed Hopkins’ passion for sport of mushing and the well-being of his dogs has been reflected in the awards he has collected.
+Ed Hopkins’ passion for the sport of mushing and the well-being of his dogs has been reflected in the awards he has collected.
 He received the humanitarian award at the Kobuk 440, the Sportsmanship Award at the Yukon Quest, Rookie of the Year in the Iditarod, plus over his years racing the Percy De Wolfe, he took home the Sportsmanship Award (three times), the Humane Society Award and the Vet’s Choice Award.